packpaul/chess4net/Analyzer/ReadMe.txt

 studies and grandmaster games.

 Please send all bugs, questions, requests and suggestions to packpaul@mail.ru or packpaul1@gmail.ru

+Chess4Net Analyzer 2013.0
+- Support for Moves Tree DB
+- Moves from DB visualisation is improved

 Chess4Net Analyzer 2011.3
 - Training mode support